ricklove/MemPuzzle/www/Notes/WorkHours.md

 - Provide sense of progress and accomplishment
 	- Trophy Pictures (With Progress Indication)
 - Delay resize a bit (instead of resizing live)
-- Size initial ImageSource better to prevent scaling of font image
 - Allow click to place (if in correct location)
 - Create puzzle static canvas for everything but moving pieces